YanceMcFinn/YanceMcFinn/README.md

 - 📫 How to reach me **seancoledesign@gmail.com**

-- ⚡ Fun fact **Fun fact I also enjoy voice acting - my big dream is to do video games/animations one day!**
+- ⚡ Fun fact **I also enjoy voice acting - my big dream is to do video games/animations one day!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">